-READ ARTICLE - DIY Hair Ties (Includes Video)
+READ FULL ARTICLE - DIY Hair Ties (Includes Video)

 READ ARTICLE - How to Make a Scrunchie (Includes Video)

 Double ribbon bows can be attached to lined alligator clips or even headbands.
-Best of all they are so cheap to make you'll wonder why you ever bought them.
+Best of all, these DIY hair accessories are so cheap to make you'll wonder why you ever bought them.
 If you have a cheaper ribbon that frays, then read how to stop ribbon from fraying.

 READ ARTICLE - How to Make Ribbon Bows (Includes Video)

-Fabric bows are great for sewers with lots of long scraps.
-If you don't have a sewing machine, you could even hand sew the edges with a backstitch.
+Fabric bows are great DIY hair accessories for sewers with lots of long scraps.
+If you don't have a sewing machine, you could even hand-sew the edges with a backstitch.

 READ ARTICLE - How to Make Fabric Bows (Includes Video)

-Here is another fabric flower that you can attach to a lined alligator clip.
-This one has pointed petals and can be combined with the rounded petal flowers.
+Here are other fabric flower hair accessories that you can attach to a lined alligator clip.
+This one has pointed petals and can be combined with rounded petal flowers.

 READ ARTICLE - Cloth Flower Making

-I've already shown you my oversized felt bows, well here is a smaller version you can attach to medium-sized clips.
-There are 3 layers so these are ideal for layering colors and textures.
-These can even be made from leather or vinyl
+I've already shown you my oversized felt bows to use as DIY hair accessories.
+Well, here is a smaller version you can attach to medium-sized clips.
+This DIY hair pin has 3 layers, so these are ideal for layering colors and textures.
+These can even be made from felt, leather, or vinyl.

 READ ARTICLE - DIY Felt Bow (Includes Video)